wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 }
 ```

-We will go with the second way for now.
+Let's stick with the second way for now.

-Now we need to build out the rest of the HTML string and interpolate the parameters variables that have been passed to the function.
+You now need need to build out the rest of the HTML string and interpolate the parameter variables that have been passed to the function, like so 👇

 ```js
 function generatePlayerCard(name, age, height) {